What are the needs?

 Most recently in February 2016, Tropical Cyclone Winston swept across large parts of Fiji, leaving more than 350 000 people affected and vast tracts of farmlands devastated.

-Since mid-2015, several Pacific countries, particularly Papua New Guinea, have been adversely affected by the El Niño climatic phenomenon.
-This event has triggered irregular weather patterns, causing extensive damage to crops and affecting the food security of a large number of populations in impacted areas.
+From mid-2015 to 2016, several Pacific countries, particularly Papua New Guinea, were adversely affected by the El Niño climatic phenomenon.
+This event triggered irregular weather patterns, causing extensive damage to crops and affecting the food security of a large number of populations in impacted areas.

 Lack of economic diversity, remoteness from major trade and commercial centres, and strong gender inequalities are factors which characterise many of the Pacific island nations, and exacerbate their vulnerability to disasters.
 With a total population of some 10 million spread across the vast area, the death toll and number of people affected by natural calamities can appear rather low in standard disaster statistics, but the Pacific countries rank among the highest in casualties and people affected per inhabitant.